2024 Pitch Contest (Summer/Fall)

 Contact our contest coordinator with any other questions.

-Crosby Selander's finalist script Bring Me Back sold to Legendary Entertainment in 2020 after a bidding war.
-The deal landed in the seven figures, making it one of the most lucrative spec sales in years—and one of the few specs in Hollywood history for over $1 million from an unproduced writer.
+Crosby Selander's Bring Me Back sold to Legendary Entertainment in September 2020 after a bidding war.
+The deal landed in the seven figures, making it one of the highest spec sales in years—and one of the few specs ever sold for over $1 million from a "new," unproduced writer.

-After placing in the top 10 of the Screenwriting season, Bring Me Back was circulated to several Pipeline industry partners, with Kaplan/Perrone signing Crosby.
+After placing in the top 10 of the 2020 Screenwriting season, Bring Me Back was circulated to several Pipeline industry partners, with Kaplan/Perrone signing Crosby a few weeks later.

 Entertainment One, Blinder Films, and Rumble Films producing.